 - Street Team Youth Programs

 - About Us

 - My Account

-The term was created by Northern white philanthropists, then publicized by W. E. B. Du Bois in an influential essay of the same name, which he published in 1903.
+Northern white philanthropists created the term, then publicized by W. E. B. Du Bois in an influential essay of the same name, which he published in 1903.
 It appeared in The Negro Problem, a collection of essays written by Booker T. Washington, Du Bois, Charles W. Chesnutt, Wilford H. Smith, H.T.
-Kealing, Paul Laurence Dunbar and T. Thomas Fortune.
+Kealing, Paul Laurence Dunbar, and T. Thomas Fortune.
 The phrase "talented tenth" originated in 1896 among Northern white liberals, specifically the American Baptist Home Mission Society, a Christian missionary society strongly supported by John D. Rockefeller.

-They had the goal of establishing Black colleges in the South to train Black teachers and elites.
-Du Bois used the term "the talented tenth" to describe the likelihood of one in ten Black men becoming leaders of their race.
-He saw this group influencing the world, through methods such as continuing their education, writing books, or becoming directly involved in social change.
-He strongly believed that Blacks needed a classical education to be able to reach their full potential, rather than the industrial education promoted by the Atlanta compromise, endorsed by Booker T. Washington and some white-philanthropists.
+They aimed to establish black colleges in the South to train black teachers and elites.
+Du Bois used the term "the talented tenth" to describe the likelihood of one in ten black men becoming leaders of their race.
+He saw this group influencing the world by continuing their education, writing books, or becoming involved in social change.
+He strongly believed that Blacks needed a classical education to reach their full potential, rather than the industrial education promoted by the Atlanta compromise, endorsed by Washington and some white philanthropists.

-In his later life, Du Bois came to believe that leadership could arise on many levels, and grassroots efforts were also important to social change.
+In his later life, Du Bois believed leadership could arise on many levels, and grassroots efforts were also important to social change.
 His stepson David Du Bois tried to publicize those views, writing in 1972: "Dr. Du Bois' conviction that it's those who suffered most and have the least to lose that we should look to for our steadfast, dependable and uncompromising leadership."